-The concept of advance breakout and breakdown works wonderfully in OBV indicator.
+The concept of advance breakout and breakdown works wonderfully in OBV indicators.

-The same logic is true also in case of RSI.
+The same logic is true also in the case of RSI.

-So it’s basically an advanced or early signal which indicates that price will also follow the indicator in the coming few sessions.
+So it’s basically an advanced or early signal that indicates that price will also follow the indicator in the coming few sessions.

 Soon after the price breakout, the stock witnessed a good rally.